RebinW/active-directory-domain-services/01-domain-controller-deployment/01-domain-controller-deployment.md

 Inside the configuration wizzard there are mainly two very important sections we should be aware of.

 **1. The Deployment Configuration:**
    - Here the important part is to select the correct deployment operation.
-We haven't created a forrest priviously and therefore do not have a domain yet, so we chose **add a new forrest** and name our root domain: klarstroem.local:
+We have not previously created a forrest and therefore do not have a domain yet, so we chose **add a new forrest** and name our root domain: klarstroem.local:
 ![Creating new forest](screenshots/deploymentconfiguration.png)

 This creates: